matthew-hre/github-bot/README.md

 Similar to the above feature, entity mentions with a prefix of `xkcd`, such as `xkcd#1172`, will be replied to with an embed containing the XKCD's contents.
-Message edits and deletion are also handled, and a “🗑️ Delete” button is provided for one hour.
+Message edits and deletion are also handled, and a "❌ Delete" button is provided for one hour.

 <img src="https://github.com/user-attachments/assets/ff1cf1c8-2927-4156-87af-aa5671252ee7" alt="XKCD mentions example" width="75%">